qwiklabs-org/horizon-sdv/README.md

 Sample of a feature branch created by Edson for the Jira ticket TAA-001:

 + /feature/eds/taa-001

-## Implementation Workflow

-+ Create a feature branch from main
-+ Add the ticket implementation to the modules
-+ Check the plan if it does what it is expected
-+ Push the feature branch
-+ Add a change to the env/dev/main.tf file and push the feature branch
-+ Check the github workflow plan result, when fail fix the issues found
-+ Create a PR for the feature branch to main
-+ Wait the github workflow to check the PR
-+ Check the created plan in the PR comments
-+ If a problem was found, fix the issue
-+ If PR check is successful, merge the feature to the main branch
-+ Check if the github workflow execution on main was successful
-+ When not, fix the issue found, sometimes just rerun the github workflow to fix it.

 ## Release a new version